Phorbia

 Diet

-feed on roots and stems.
+Larvae feed on plant roots and stems.
 Phorbia coarctata larvae feed on wheat and other cereals.
 Phorbia cepetorum larvae feed on onion plants (Allium cepa).
 Phorbia securis larvae attack cereal stems, with highest damage to stems 14–20 cm long.

 Host Associations